Agnes watched, privately amused, as her daughter, Ify paced the bedroom nervously.

 “Calm down?”
-Ify asked, agitated.
-“Mummy, I don’t think you understand what is happening.
-Why is it that you can’t find what you’re looking for when you need it?
-But it will suddenly appear when you don’t need?
-Funny, isn’t it?
-Except it’s not funny to me.
-It is exasperating, ridiculous and frustrating.”
+Ify asked, agitated, “mummy, I don’t think you understand what is happening.
+Why is it so difficult to find what you’re looking for when you need it most?
+It’s ridiculous and so frustrating.”

-Agnes chuckled, letting her amusement show.
-“So you’re blowing all this grammar because your boyfriend is coming to take you out and you can’t find what to wear.”
+Agnes rolled her eyes, “all this grammar because you’re going on a date with your boyfriend and you can’t find what to wear?”

-“Mummy, Tony is not just taking me out.
+“Mummy, Tony and I are not going on a date.
 Something tells me that this date is special.
 I feel it in my guts.”

 “This isn’t your first date with Tony.
 You guys have been together for a year.
 And you said today’s date feels special.
-And the only thing special I can think of is him proposing to you.”
+The only thing special I can think of is him proposing to you.”